-Further information on remuneration of the Executive Board can be found in section 'Remuneration report' in the Annual Report 2023.Please also see the ING Groep N.V.
-Remuneration Policy Executive Board.
+Further information on remuneration of the Executive Board can be found in the section 'Remuneration report' in the Annual Report 2024.
+Please also see the Executive Board Remuneration Policy.

 26. The banking industry considers it important to take the expectations of key stakeholders and social support into consideration in the remuneration policy for the executive board and to provide transparency on the pay ratio within the company.